WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 ## Possible volunteers

-People who have expressed interest in the organization include:
+People who have expressed interest in the team include:

 | Person | Company | Possible Role |
 | --- | --- | --- |